toyotaAmasKU/vision/README.md

     Computer :  com_getColorPX.m
                 com_detect_red_circle.slx

-How to run a program :
+How to run program :

-      1. Before run a program
+      1. Before run program
          In pi_send_video.slx and com_detect_red_circle.slx file.
-You need to setting IP address and port of UDP block and deploy pi_send_video program to raspberry pi.
+You need to set IP address and port of UDP block then deploy pi_send_video program to raspberry pi.
-         In com_getColorPX.m.
-You need to change ip ,username and password variable value for connect your raspberry pi.
+         In com_getColorPX.m file.
+You need to change value of variable(ip, username, and password) for connect your raspberry pi.

-      2. Run com_getColorPX.m file for get range color that you want to detect.
-The program have many commands follow this:
+      2. Run com_getColorPX.m file for getting the value of color range that you want to detect.
+    The program have many commands following:
-        - click left mouse button > Get color from mouse position in only image.
+        - Click left mouse button > Getting the value of color range from mouse position in image.
-        - press left arrow button > Next frame.
+        - Press right arrow button > Next frame.
-        - press s button > Save color range value to inrange.mat.
+        - Press s button > Save the value of color range to inrange.mat.
-        - press l button > Load color range value from inrange.mat.
+        - Press l button > Load the value of color range from inrange.mat.
-        - press r button > Reset color range.
+        - Press r button > Reset the value of color range.
-        - press u button > Undo color range.
+        - Press u button > Undo the value of color range.

-      3. On workspace in MATLAB, run command load('inrange.mat').
+      3. Run command "load('inrange.mat')" On workspace in MATLAB, .
-      4. Run com_detect_circle.slx file for detect circle.
+      4. Run com_detect_circle.slx file for detecting circle.

 Thank you.